aloksha/code-parser-docs/introduction/index.md

 All versions of the AAMVA Driver's License/Identification Specification used in North America are supported.

-The PDF417 barcodes on driver licenses with magnetic stripes, which follow the AAMVA Magnetic Stripe standard, are capable to get parsed.
+The PDF417 barcodes on driver licenses with magnetic stripes, which follow the AAMVA Magnetic Stripe standard, are also capable to get parsed.

 * South African driver's license

-The fields parsed from the South African driver's license are currently limited to some personal information, while the full information will be parsed in a future release.
+The code decoded from the PDF417 barcode on a South African driver's license can get all useful fields parsed, except the image field.

+* International COVID-19 Vaccination Certificate

+The QR code in a format called VDS-NC (Visible Digital Seal for Non-Constrained Environments), which the International Civil Aviation Organization (ICAO) has specified as its worldwide standard for digital vaccination certificates is capable to get parsed and verified.

 * Aadhaar Card in India

-The normal QR codes or Secure QR codes on eAadhaar, Aadhaar Letter and Aadhaar PVC Card are all capable to be parsed.
+The normal QR codes or Secure QR codes on eAadhaar, Aadhaar Letter and Aadhaar PVC Card are all capable to get parsed.

 * Machine Readable Travel Documents